 The description does not disclose any other method of obtaining the desired crystal size than the addition of certain additives to the fuel oil and there is no common general knowledge of making fuel oils of this kind available to the person skilled in the art.

 A search would first be made for the additive and fuel oils having defined amounts of the additive disclosed.
 The field of search would then be extended to all probable areas relevant to the claimed subject matter, that is, the broad concept of fuel oil compositions having the desired property.
 However, the search need not be extended to areas in which it could reasonably have been determined that there was a low probability of finding the best reference.
 If the broad concept of having crystals as small as possible was known in the art, the written opinion should indicate the claim as not complying with the requirements of novelty and/or inventive step.
 The written opinion should also include any observations on non-prior art grounds (that is, requirements under Articles 5 and 6 such as sufficiency and support as well as industrial applicability).
 In this example, the claim would be objected to in the written opinion on the following non-prior art grounds: (1) it is not supported by the description and drawings “in a manner sufficiently clear and complete for the invention to be carried out by a person skilled in the art” (see paragraph 5.45); and/or (2) it is not fully supported in the description and drawings thereby showing that the applicant only claims subject matter which he recognized and described on the filing date (see paragraphs 5.54 and 5.58).
 The international search report would cite the fields of search, the most relevant references for prior art purposes, and, where possible, the most relevant references for non-prior art purposes (see paragraph 16.72 (which indicates that the symbol “T” should be used for designating documents which are cited to show that the reasoning or the facts underlying the invention are incorrect), and paragraph 15.66 (directed to the category symbol to be used for subject matter which may be excluded from the international search)), which in this example involve a lack of support by the description.
-The International Searching Authority should also include in the objection on non-prior grounds an indication as to what degree these objections have been taken into account for purposes of determining the extent of the search, and this extent should be indicated as precisely as possible, for example, the additive and fuel oils having defined amounts of the additive disclosed and/or the broad concept of fuel oil compositions having the desired property.
+The International Searching Authority should also include in the objection on non-prior art grounds an indication as to what degree the objection has been taken into account for purposes of determining the extent of the search, and this extent should be indicated as precisely as possible, for example, the additive and fuel oils having defined amounts of the additive disclosed and/or the broad concept of fuel oil compositions having the desired property.

 Example 2: Claim Characterized Solely by the Result to be Achieved